-To our stakeholders
+To our Stakeholders

-We are pleased to present the Mesirow Institutional Real Estate Direct Investments 2021 ESG report.
-ESG has been a fundamental driver influencing every investment we have undertaken since the founding of our real estate platform, 15 years ago.
-Our primary responsibility has been and continues to be maximizing investors returns but we are committed to add value by addressing ESG risks and opportunities throughout the term of our ownership of multifamily assets.
+We are pleased to present our annual Mesirow Institutional Real Estate Direct Investments 2023 ESG report for calendar years 2022 and 2021.
+Environmental, social and governance (ESG) remains a fundamental driver influencing every investment decision we have undertaken since the founding of our real estate platform, 16 years ago.
+Our primary responsibility has been and continues to be maximizing investors returns, and we are committed to add value by addressing ESG risks and opportunities throughout the term of our ownership of multifamily assets.

-We believe our pursuit of superior returns and the optimization of ESG outcomes are aligned as complimentary objectives.
-As the investment protocols for ESG disciplines continue to evolve and mature, our investors will continue to advance the importance of ESG initiatives with respect to the longer term performance of their real estate portfolios.
-In an effort to be more transparent we have chosen to report disclosures regarding these material ESG topics.
+We believe our pursuit of superior risk-adjusted returns and the optimization of ESG outcomes are aligned as complimentary objectives.
+As the investment protocols for ESG disciplines continue to evolve and mature, our investors will continue to advance ESG initiatives with respect to the longer-term performance of their real estate portfolios.
+In an effort to be more transparent, we have chosen to report disclosures regarding these material ESG topics.

 We recognize there are direct and indirect environmental and social implications underlying many decisions we make as an investment manager.
-As real estate owners our decisions impact our residents, investors, employees, and local communities.
+As real estate owners our decisions impact our residents, investors, employees and local communities.

-This report highlights our 2021 accomplishments, initiatives we are undertaking in 2022 and ESG disclosures.
+This report highlights our 2022 accomplishments, initiatives we are undertaking in 2023 and ESG disclosures.
 We are pleased with the progress we are making and look forward to continuing our sustainability initiatives.

-Alasdair Cripps

-CEO and Chief Investment Officer
+Alasdair Cripps CEO and Chief Investment Officer